WICG/turtledove/FLEDGE.md

 #### 5.1 Seller Reporting on Render

 A seller's JavaScript (i.e. the same script, loaded from `decisionLogicURL`, that provided the `scoreAd()` function) can also expose a `reportResult()` function.
 This is called with the bid that won the auction, if applicable.
-For component auction seller scripts, `reportResult()` is only invoked if the bid that won the component auction also went on to win the top-level auction.

 ```